u1273400/segmenter/presentation.md

 2. The new workflow
 2. Jupyter
 3. Markdown
-4. GIT
+4. GIT & GitHub
 5. A case for Neural Networks
 6. Keeping it simple - *hopefully*
-7. Concluding Comments
+7. Concluding Remarks

 ## [Disclaimer](#contents)<a name="disclaimer"></a>